Nundah Fire Station 1936

 SGIO Tower 1971

 A landmark project for both the firm and Brisbane the SGIO Tower was built for the State Government Insurance Office.
-The twenty-five storey tower, which no longer stands, was the tallest building in the city at the time of construction.
+The twenty-five storey tower was the tallest building in the city at the time of construction.